jensdanb/ctp_dashboard/README.md

 ## Instructions for running this on your own machine

 If you want to run the app on your own machine, do the following steps.
-If you are unfamiliar with any of the steps, search for a recent guide online.
-None of them are very hard, and the guide will explain them better than I could do here.
-Some familiarity with the command line is assumed, and it may be slightly different on Windows.
+If you are unfamiliar with any of the steps, search for a recent guide online: None of them are very hard, and the guide will explain them better than I could do here.
+These instructions are for Linux machines.
+Details of each step is slightly different for MacOS and more different for Windows, but the general procedure should be roughly the same.

 1: Install Python3 on your computer